robocorp/robocorp/README.md

 Check out these example projects for inspiration.

 - 🤡 Get a random joke or jokes per theme.
 Showcases how easy it is to work with APIs.
-(Coming soon, credit XX for the idea)
+(Coming soon)
 - 🕸️ Open a local Playwright browser and make some Google searches.
 (Coming soon)
-- 🖥️ Fetch contents of `.txt` and `.pdf` files from your local machine's folder in real time.
+- 🖥️ Securely fetch contents of `.txt` and `.pdf` files from your local machine's folder in real time.
 (Coming soon)

 Build more `@actions` and be awesome!
 We'd love to hear and see what have you built.
 Join our [Slack community](https://robocorp-developers.slack.com/) to share your work, or drop us a line at [tommi@robocorp.com](mailto:tommi@robocorp.com).
 We'll soon start showcasing the best of the community here!